Financial solutions

 A solvency relief reduces an insurer’s required capital and thus increases its solvency ratio

-A reserve relief arrangement enables the insurer to reduce its reserves and thus to increase its net assets, as Figure 2 depicts.
+A reserve relief arrangement enables the insurer to reduce its reserves and thus to increase its net assets, as shown in Figure 2.

 Figure 2